xpacketx/MERN-Post-Album/README.md

 ### Built With
 ***
+* [React](https://reactjs.org/docs/getting-started.html) - a popular JS frontend library for building composable and highly reusable component-based UIs for SPA.
+* [Redux](https://redux.js.org/) - a standalone JS library for a global state management
+* [Redux-Thunk](https://www.npmjs.com/package/redux-thunk) - a middleware that allows to dispatch asyncronous actions in Redux
 * [MongoDB](https://www.mongodb.com) - a cross-platform document-oriented database.
+* [Node.js](https://nodejs.org/en/about/) - a back-end JavaScript runtime environment that runs on the V8 engine for a fast execution of JavaScript code outside a web browser.
 * [Express.js](https://expressjs.com/) - a back end web application framework for Node.js.
-* [React](https://reactjs.org/docs/getting-started.html) - a popular JS frontend library for building composable and highly reusable component-based UIs for SPA.
-* [Node.js](https://nodejs.org/en/about/) - a back-end JavaScript runtime environment that runs on the V8 engine for a fast execution of JavaScript code outside a web browser.
-* [Heroku](https://www.heroku.com/) - a fully managed container-based cloud platform used to deploy and run modern apps.
+* [Heroku](https://www.heroku.com/) - a fully managed container-based cloud platform used to deploy and run you back-end applications.
+* [Netify](https://www.netlify.com/) - builds, deploys and hosts your front-end applications.
 * [Material-UI](https://material-ui.com/) - UI component infrastructure and Material Design components for mobile and desktop React web applications.

 ### Usage